jnavno/esp8266_based_soil_monitoring/README.md

 ## Components
 - **ESP8266 Microcontroller**: Manages system operations, sensor interfacing, and data logging.
-- **Adafruit BME680**: Sensor for measuring temperature, humidity, and gas resistance.
+- **Adafruit BME680**: Internal sensor for measuring air quality values.
+Fits into the standard strain relief connector thread.
-- **RS485 Sensors**: Used for measuring soil NPK values.
+- **RS485 Sensors**: Can connect up to 5 sensors to measure a variety of soil and water values.
 - **PCF8574**: I2C GPIO expander for additional GPIO control.

 ---